yantra-core/Mantra.js/ReadMe.md

 As v1 alpha software, `@yantra-core/mantra` is currently under active development.
 [Features](#Features) are being added and refined.
 Users should anticipate changes and potential instabilities.
 Your feedback and contributions at this stage are invaluable and will shape the future of this framework.

 Mantra follows an odd / even version release schedule for stable / unstable versions. v1 is considered unstabled. v2 will be considered stable.

+<a name="contributing"></a>

+## Contributing

+If you have any issues using Mantra.js or wish to improve the Mantra.js please feel free to [Open An Issue](https://github.com/yantra-core/Mantra.js/issues) or [Open A Pull Request](https://github.com/yantra-core/Mantra.js/pulls)

 Come join the [AYYO Discord](https://discord.gg/bbyjf6MXC2) if you have any questions!